Ladvien/ladvien.github.io/_posts/1900-11-03-deep-learning-central-command.md

 * [python-shell (npm)](https://www.npmjs.com/package/python-shell) for creating an interface between Node and Python.

 ### Utilizing all Machines in the House
 Machine learning is a new world for me.
 But, it's pretty dern cool.
 I'm a lover of making machines do the hard stuff while I'm off doing other work.
 It makes me feel productive--like, I created that machine, so any work it does I get credit for.  _And_!
 The work I did while it as doing its work.
 This is the reason I own two 3D-printers.
 And I'm noticing there is a possibility of utilizing old computers I've lying around the house.
-The plan is to abstract a neural network script, install it on all the computers I've sitting around the house, and then create a `HQ Computer` where I can create a set of hyperparameters which can then be passed to the `Worker Nodes` throughout the house.
+The plan is to abstract a neural network script, install it on all the computers I've sitting around the house, and then create a `HQ Computer` where I can create a set of hyperparameters passed to the `Worker Nodes` throughout the house.

 Why?
 Glad I asked for you.
-Becuase, I feel guilty when I see computers sitting in my house not being used.
+I feel guilty there are computers sitting not being used.
 There's an old AMD desktop with a GFX1060 in it, a 2013 MacBook Pro (my sons), and my 2015 MacBook Pro.
 All of these don't see much use anymore, since my employer has provided an iMac to work on.
-Thus, I want to put them to use.
+They need to earn their keep.

 How?
 Again, glad to ask for you.
-I'll create a system to make deep-learning jobs from hyperparameter sets and send them to these idle machines, thus, trying to get them to solve problems throughout the day, while I'm working paying the bills.
+I'll create a system to make deep-learning jobs from hyperparameter sets and send them to these idle machines, thus, trying to get them to solve problems throughout the day, while I'm working on paying the bills.
 This comes from the power of NNs.
-They don't need a little of manual tweaking.
+They need little of manual tweaking.
 You simply provide them with hyperparameters and let them run.

+Here are my napkin doodles:
 ```
 +-Local------------------------------------------------------+
 |                                                            |